top of page

 But what about meeting other dogs?

-If you are happy for your puppy to say hello to another dog where the owner has given permissiion to say hi, then of course we don't want to take this part totally out of the equasion - it's about finding the right balance between saying hi to some dogs and then having the ability to ignore and relax around other dogs too!
+If you are happy for your puppy to say hello to another dog where the owner has given permission to say hi, then of course we don't want to take this part totally out of the equasion - it's about finding the right balance between saying hi to some dogs and then having the ability to ignore and relax around other dogs too!

 Need some guidance?